Galvanised Steel Thatched Roof Wire Mesh

 Yes it is possible to cut this mesh.
 We would use standard tin snips for this purpose.

-Check out our blog galvanised chicken wire for more information on this product.
+Check out our blog how to choose the right livestock fencing for your property for more information on this application.
 Our goal for our blogs and help guides is to answer as many questions as possible to help to explain the possibilities of mesh to our customers.
 Contact our team today if you have any questions at all.
 We are always really keen to help in any way that we can.

 Fence posts and tools will need to be purchased separately.